Baby Doll: Claims of indecency

-Response to the film from Catholic laity was mixed, and Episcopal bishop James A. Pike argued that The Ten Commandments contained more "sensuality" than did Baby Doll.
+Response to the film from Catholic laity was mixed.

+Episcopal bishop James A. Pike argued that The Ten Commandments contained more "sensuality" than did Baby Doll.

 According to Baker, the cast and crew were unaware that the material would be perceived as controversial.
 The main reason for the backlash was believed to be the seduction scene between Baker and Wallach.
 Speculation arose among some audiences that during their scene together on a swinging chair, Wallach's character was fondling Baby Doll underneath her dress because his hands are not visible in the frame.
 According to both Baker and Wallach, the scene was intentionally filmed as such because Kazan had placed heaters all around them in the cold weather.

 The film was banned in many countries, because of "exaggerated sexual content."
 It also was condemned by Time, which called it "just possibly the dirtiest American-made motion picture that has ever been legally exhibited."
 Such heated objections and the ensuing publicity earned Baby Doll a reputation as one of the most notorious films of the 1950s.